Elves Falath EVO: Is It Worth Your Attention (and Money)?

 Conclusion

 The Elves Falath EVO looks promising.
-Except for the high-quality paint jobs Elves is known for, it also looks fast.
+Beyond the high-quality paint jobs Elves is known for, it also looks fast.

 Unfortunately, Elves has not published any whitepaper providing detailed aero data.
 So we’ll have to wait for a comparison with competing frames.